 Our Foundation for Malawi

-History of Friends of Africa
+History Friends for Africa

 Extreme Sports Bike

-Second World War
+World War II

 Malawi became independent

-Rebellion against President Banda's one-party system
+Revolt against President Banda's one-party system

 Malawi in one of the poorest countries in the world